Fire and Building Safety

 First Hub-and-Spoke Sites Break Ground

 The first four sites in the Hub-and-Spoke Firefighter Training plan have held groundbreaking ceremonies for their new fire training centers that will help bridge the gap between Hoosier communities' firefighters and much-needed training.
 These training centers will feature state-of-the-art, three-story training towers.
 The first sites are in Rensselaer, Linton, Wabash and Corydon.
 Learn more

 PFAS Foam Collection Initiative

 IDHS and the Indiana Department of Environmental Management (IDEM) are continuing to collect and dispose of Per- and Polyfluoroalkyl (PFAS) foam from Indiana fire agencies.
 Departments still have time to sign up for this free disposal service.
 Read about the initiative and contact email@example.com with questions.

 The Code Enforcement Section provides building and fire-safety inspections, training and guidance throughout Indiana.
 Code officials work with local building, fire and enforcement departments to provide continuous educational training, building and fire code interpretation and on-site inspection assistance.

 The Boilers and Pressure Vessels Section maintains a program of periodic inspections for regulated boilers and pressure vessels.

 - Certifications and Training

 Firefighters put their health on the line every day to protect members of their community.
-The Indiana Fire & Public Safety Academy handles training and certifications that provide additional education to help protect these public servants.
+The Indiana Fire and Public Safety Academy handles training and certifications that provide additional education to help protect these public servants.